JangoHiltzy/Hockey-All-Stars/README.md

 In this game, you face off against the CPU, competing to see who has the highest-ranking card in each round.
 The goal is to win 50 rounds to claim victory!

-Key Features:
+- Key Features:

-Player Selection: A unique blend of 50 NHL legends and 50 modern-day superstars.
+- Player Selection: A unique blend of 50 NHL legends and 50 modern-day superstars.
-Custom Rankings: Players are ranked based on my personal evaluation, adding a distinctive touch to the game.
+- Custom Rankings: Players are ranked based on my personal evaluation, adding a distinctive touch to the game.
-Simple and Fun: Easy to understand and play, making it enjoyable for hockey fans of all ages.
+- Simple and Fun: Easy to understand and play, making it enjoyable for hockey fans of all ages.
-Card Gallery: Featuring a card gallery for all 100 player card for the user to view!
+- Card Gallery: Featuring a card gallery for all 100 player card for the user to view!

+This project is playable on both desktop and on a mobile device!

 ---